osabased/horizon/experience-optimization.md

 Weak traces may produce diagnostics.
 They should not produce durable policy.

-### 3. Store experience as ledger-backed manifests
+### 3. Use the event ledger as the source of truth

 The canonical source remains the local event ledger and artifact store.
-An `ExperienceRecord` points to raw or redacted artifacts; it does not duplicate the world into a separate warehouse.
+An `ExperienceRecord` is a manifest over durable events and artifacts; it does not duplicate the world into a separate warehouse.

-Experience optimization is a projection over durable events, not a parallel memory system.
+Experience Optimization reads existing Horizon objects and emits candidate harness changes.
+It does not own repo truth, memory truth, validation truth, or host-session truth.

 ### 4. Retention and exposure are first-class

-Raw traces are valuable, but they are also costly and sensitive.
+Raw traces are valuable, costly, and sensitive.
 Every experience artifact must have retention, exposure, redaction, and eviction policy.

+Retention behavior is explicit repo/user policy.
+Raw-retained artifacts are allowed when policy permits and the `ExposureManifest` allows it; summaries, redactions, scorecards, and discard windows are also valid policy choices.

 No trace, Context Pack, replay case, benchmark export, audit bundle, or candidate payload should cross a boundary without an `ExposureManifest`.